 Sec.
-29-1-3.
+29-1-5.
 Purpose and intent.

-The purpose and intent of this chapter is to provide for the conservation and management of Town trees, and to provide for the conservation of trees during land development.
+The purpose and intent of this chapter is to provide for the conservation and management of Town trees, and to provide for the conservation of trees during the land development process.
 The conservation (i.e., preservation and planting) of trees will protect, sustain, and enhance the Town's urban forest resources.
 These forest resources provide important aesthetic, social, and economic benefits and are indispensable to the conservation and management of vital atmospheric, water, soil, and ecological resources.

 Sec.
-29-1-4.
+29-1-6.
 Administration.

-The Director of Parks and Recreation shall be responsible for the administration and enforcement of this chapter.
+The Director of Parks and Recreation or his designee shall be responsible for the administration and enforcement of this chapter.

 Sec.
-29-1-5.
+29-1-7.
 Severability.